garyn90/A-Simple-Music-Bot-For-Discord/README.md

 1)First and foremost, be sure to install the latest version of python at https://www.python.org/downloads/.
 (Windows users: Be sure to allow it to add itself to the PATH).
 Once installed, navigate to your terminal or command prompt, and type "python3 -V".
 It will list the current version.

-2)Next, install the dotenv module, by following the instructions here: https://pypi.org/project/python-dotenv/ This is needed to separate your discord token from your main code, which is a good practice.

 3)Then, install discord.py, by following the instructions here: https://discordpy.readthedocs.io/en/stable/intro.html.
 Be sure to follow the "Installing" tab very carefully, and install all those modules using pip.

-4)Next, you will need FFMPEG.
-You can download it here, and you can install it in this project's directory. https://www.ffmpeg.org/download.html
+Optional: 4)If you wish to work on this in your local environment you will need FFMPEG.
+You can download it here, and you can install it wherever (just remember to add it to your PATH). https://www.ffmpeg.org/download.html

-5)You will also need to add FFMPEG to your PATH (if you are on Windows 10).
+You will also need to add FFMPEG to your PATH (if you are on Windows 10).
 Hit your Windows key, type "Edit system variables", then navigate to the Advanced Tab.
 Click the "Environment Variables" button.
 Under the "User variables for ..." click on Path, then "Edit".
 A new window should open up.
 Click "New" on that new window, and add the path to the FFMPEG \bin folder there.
 It should look something like: ..something\..something\FFMPEG\bin.
 Hit "OK", then "OK", and you should have FFMPEG added to your PATH.